-For parents and guardians with children ages 12 and under, they are eligible to use the TSA PreCheck security lanes with you.
+For parents and guardians with children ages 12 and under, know that your children are eligible to use the TSA PreCheck security lanes with you.
 Children ages 13 to 17 may accompany a TSA PreCheck-approved parent when they are on the same reservation and have the TSA PreCheck designation on their boarding pass.

-If you’re flying with an airline that is not a partner of the program, you won’t be able to utilize the program.
+If you’re flying with an airline that is not one of the 80+ partners of the program, you won’t be able to utilize the program.
 Fortunately, TSA continues to partner with more and more airlines.

 To apply, you must be a U.S. citizen, U.S. national, or a lawful permanent resident and pass a background check.

 Violations of transportation security regulations and incomplete or false information on your applications can disqualify you from membership.

 If you are a citizen of the following countries, you can apply for Global Entry and may be granted the benefits of TSA PreCheck even though you can’t apply directly for the TSA PreCheck program:

 The initial application fee is $78 and is good for 5 years.
 If you’re rejected from the program, you will not receive a refund.